Physics-informed machine learning for combustion: A review: PIML for combustion reacting flows

 \subsection{Combustion super-resolution via discrete PINNs}

 As mentioned in Section \ref{sec: PINN_representation}, discrete PINNs can be applied to SR reconstruction tasks.
 This field-to-field modeling paradigm is particularly suited for SR reconstruction tasks, offering advantages such as enhanced scalability for high-dimensional data, improved generalization to complex working conditions, and efficient handling of structured grid-based simulation results.
-Given the inherent complexity of combustion modeling, researchers have further augmented the regular discrete PINNs with generative modeling techniques, such as GANs.
-Compared to discriminative modeling approaches, generative modeling demonstrates superior capability in capturing small-scale turbulence dynamics \cite{Bode202101_subfilter} and refining predictions of discontinuous features \cite{Wang202311_PI-GAN-RDC}.
-Research on the application of discrete PINNs to combustion problems remains relatively limited.
-This subsection categorizes the discussion into two parts: subsonic combustion and supersonic combustion.
+Some studies on discrete PINNs for SR reconstruction of laminar, turbulent, and supersonic combustion are illustrated in Figure \ref{fig: flow_SR}.